yageek/StickyHeader/README.md

 ## License

-TPGSwift is released under the MIT license.
+StickyHeader is released under the MIT license.
 See LICENSE for details.